josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/👾_cyber_war_crimes.md

 But without public attribution, the state may have less ability to say publicly:

-> this foreign state committed an unlawful wartime attack against our civilians.
+> this foreign state committed an unlawful wartime cyber operation against our civilians.

 The result may look like: